 Introduction: DIY Gps Bike Mount for Free!

 I had always wanted to mount a gps on a bicycle, that way I would know how to get back home again, or ride to unknown places.
 If you buy a basic Garmin bicycle gps, they start from around $260 (like Garmin touring gps).
 So I decided to not spend that kind of money on a fairly simple thing, but instead make my own from a car gps.
-As you see in the picture above, I mounted my "Tomtom" on the crossbar between the two triathlon bars.
+As you see in the picture above, I mounted my "Tomtom" on the handlebars of my bike.

 To make a gps mount for your bicycle you will need :